 After she experienced kidney failure and required peritoneal dialysis for 10 hours every night, Kate began researching transplant centers so she could be added to the waiting list for a new kidney.

-“I originally started the process for getting listed at a hospital in Orange County, but wasn’t happy with my experience,” said Kate.
+“I originally started the process for getting listed at a hospital in Orange County, but wasn’t happy with my experience,” Kate says.
 “The coordination of care was inefficient, and I was nervous about their one-size-fits-all treatment protocol for my condition.”

 When Kate first learned about Scripps Center for Organ & Cell Transplantation in San Diego, she scheduled an appointment to learn more about their program and was pleasantly surprised by how thorough and friendly the staff was.

-“I could tell that everyone from the transplant coordinators to the schedulers took my situation personally, like I was more than just a number,” said Kate.
+“I could tell that everyone from the transplant coordinators to the schedulers took my situation personally, like I was more than just a number,” Kate says.
 “And I was impressed by my personal consultation with the transplant surgeon, Dr. Marsh.
 He was very calming, did a very thorough history, and considered my individual situation before determining a treatment protocol.
 It was very refreshing.”

-Dr. Christopher Marsh, chief of transplant surgery, remembers that Kate was excited about Scripps’ steroid-free protocol, particularly because her specific type of FSGS is steroid-resistant.
+Christopher Marsh, MD, chief of transplant surgery, remembers that Kate was excited about Scripps’ steroid-free protocol, particularly because her specific type of FSGS is steroid-resistant.

-“The nice thing about our program is that we’re small, meaning we can take the time to get to know our patients in detail,” said Dr. Marsh.
+“The nice thing about our program is that we’re small, meaning we can take the time to get to know our patients in detail,” Dr. Marsh says.
 “While this obviously benefits our patients, it’s also a bonus for the physicians and staff because our donors and recipients essentially become part of the family.”

 Kate didn’t have to wait long on the transplant waiting list because her boyfriend, Michael, volunteered to donate one of his kidneys and, after extensive testing, was found to be a suitable match.